Skip to main content

 This guide walks through installing and configuring the Moderne CLI in environments where the CLI must fetch its distribution and recipe artifacts from an internal artifact repository instead of accessing the public internet directly.

-By the end of this guide, you'll have the CLI installed from your internal mirror, pinned to a specific version, and stocked with the recipe JARs needed to run recipes.
+By the end of this guide, you'll have the CLI installed from your internal mirror and stocked with the recipe JARs needed to run recipes.

 Prerequisites